FunCyRanger/OTA/docs/changes/exynos9810/exynos9810.md

 ## 2022-07-12
+- BECAREFUL: THIS IS A PRIVATE BUILD WITHOUT CERTIFICATE AND NOT COMPATIBLE TO EXYNOOBS-ROM.
+I JUST USE THE SOURCES FROM IT.
+THANK YOU TO THE COMMUNITY.
-- Just updated to latest lineageOS
+- 20220412-EXYNOOBS and updated to latest lineageOS

 ## 2022-04-12
 - Fixed BT audio issues in call and media - for real now